An Aggregation Scheme for Increased Power

 Addressing such \textit{spillover effects} within a classroom or school is an area of active methodological research \citep{fletcher2010spillover,vanderweele2013mediation,gottfried2013spillover}, often calling for specialized methods or other accommodations \citep{sobel2006randomized,rosenbaum2007interference,vanderweele2013mediation,bowers2018models}.
 To address the common scenario of spillover within but not across clusters, where clusters denote experimental units as assigned to treatment conditions, the PWRD aggregation method applies without change.
 Specifically, we may relax Condition \ref{cond:homo} in favor of the following:

-\begin{condit*} Individual $i$ receiving supplemental instruction due to the intervention at time $j$ gains non-negative effect $\tau$ between $j$ and $t_i$.
+\begin{condit*} Individual $i$ receiving supplemental instruction due to the intervention at time $j$ gains non-negative effect $\tau$ at some point between $j$ and $t_i$.
 Individuals who do not receive the supplemental instruction may experience an effect, positive or negative, so long as the overall effect of all students is positive in aggregate. \end{condit*}